Context is Key: ACT English

 Another reason is that many questions require greater context outside of the sentence at hand (verb tense and pronoun use, being two examples).
 Check out this example from a recent ACT:

-The conjunctive adjective, “Therefore,” is underlined.
+The conjunctive adjective or transition, “Therefore,” is underlined.
 But such a word serves as a bridge, in a kind of cause and effect.
 The student who hyper-focuses on the underlined portion may think the way it is written is just fine, and quickly circle “No Change.”
 However, knowing which word or phrase is best to begin the sentence requires a greater context.
 The astute student will know that previous sentences dictate that the word “Eventually” is a better beginning in that it transitions from previous sentences to this one.